risingwavelabs/events-api/README.md

-# RisingWave Event API
+# RisingWave Events API

 A lightweight HTTP API layer for ingesting data into RisingWave.
-The Event API provides a simple HTTP interface for real-time data ingestion and SQL query execution, making it easy to stream events into RisingWave without complex configuration.
+The Events API provides a simple HTTP interface for real-time data ingestion and SQL query execution, making it easy to stream events into RisingWave without complex configuration.

 ## Features